A person sits on a couch using a laptop displaying a spreadsheet titled "Social Media Goals 2024" with a bar chart.

 Building Your Demand Generation Team

-Effective demand generation requires varied skills:
+Effective demand generation requires diverse skills:

 • Content strategists who understand audience needs and can plan editorial calendars